mixxxdj/manual/source/chapters/advanced_topics.rst

     :range: -3.0..3.0
     :feedback: waveform

-    Affects relative play speed & direction for short instances (additive & is automatically reset to 0)
+    Affects relative playback speed and direction for short instances (additive & is automatically reset to 0)

     .. deprecated:: ??
        Use the JavaScript ``engine.scratch`` functions instead.